lyteword/chspurgeon-tod/volume-1/psalm-21.md

 crowns for the lofty brow which once was marred with thorns!

-## "Let him be crowned with majesty
+Let him be crowned with majesty

 Who bowed his head to death,